 About Li Gong and This Blog

 Li Gong is Senior Vice President, Mobile Devices and President of Asia Operations for Mozilla Corporation, which is headquartered in Mountain View, California, and part of the Mozilla Foundation.
-He is also CEO of the Mozilla subsidiary companies in China and Taiwan.
+He is a memer of Mozilla Corporation’s Steering Committee, and also CEO of the Mozilla subsidiary companies in China and Taiwan.
 He is tasked with leading Mozilla’s global work advancing the adoption of Firefox OS on mobile devices, including engagement with our mobile device partners and product delivery and support for our partners.
 In addition, he is tasked to broaden the presence of Mozilla within the mobile ecosystem in the Asia region (outside of Japan) and to drive the full range of Mozilla initiatives in China and Taiwan, from promoting the vision of Mozilla (free and open Internet), to community building, to the adoption of the Firefox browser for both desktop and mobile, and to the deployment of Firefox OS for mobile devices.
 Li started Mozilla China in Beijing in 2007 and Mozilla Taiwan in Taipei in 2011, which has had a central role in the development of Firefox OS.
 Li is a veteran Mozillan and long-time open source devotee — he set up the (now expired) Mozilla China Foundation in 2005 and served as its founding co-president.
 He also (long ago) led the team that delivered Mozilla Firefox browsers on the Solaris OS platform.

 Prior to joining Mozilla, Li was with Microsoft in the role of General Manager of MSN in China, with operations in Beijing and Shanghai.
 His team worked in many areas across all the services MSN offers — including Messenger, Hotmail, Spaces, Safety, Mobile, Search, Ads platform, and Virtual Earth.
 He was also a Vice President of the Microsoft China R&D Group.
 Before Microsoft, he served in a number of senior technical and managerial positions at Sun Microsystems (later acquired by Oracle), starting as Chief Java Security Architect (and responsible for the Java security architecture and product lines in use today across all three major Java platforms) in the then newly formed JavaSoft division in Cupertino, California.
 He became a Distinguished Engineer and a senior engineering director, and headed engineering for Java Embedded Server (the home networking platform) and JXTA (the P2P platform) in California, and served as the founding chair of the Java Expert Group at OSGi and led the completion of its 1.0 specification.
 He relocated to Beijing in 2001 to found Sun’s Engineering and Research Institute, where he served as General Manager and grew it from scratch to over 400 engineers.
 At various points in his career, Li participated (variously as cofounder, investor, and advisor) in a number of startups in the Silicon Valley and in China.
 He was Venture Partner and Head of China Office for Bessemer Venture Partners.